 The toolbar contains a variety of tools and functions you might use while designing in Figma.
 What appears in the toolbar depends on what you have selected on the canvas.
 From left to right we have...

-Figma's search feature can be found under the menu icon and is a great way to search for various functions.
+The Menu contains Figma's search feature and various other functions organized in the menu.
 Search by name, or browse by general section (e.g. File, Edit, View, etc).
-If there is a keyboard shortcut for the function your trying to perform, if will be listed in here as well.
+If there is a keyboard shortcut for the function you're trying to perform, it will be listed in here as well.

-In addition to drawing your own shapes using the Pen Tool [link], there are a number of default shapes you can use in Figma.
+In addition to drawing your own shapes using the Pen Tool, there are a number of default shapes you can use in Figma.
 Click the dropdown menu next to the rectangle to see the available Shape Tools and shortcuts.

 Draw custom shapes and icons with the Pen Tool using Figma's Vector Networks.